 Photodynamic therapy (PDT) is a treatment used for nonmelanoma skin cancer.
-PDT is a process of applying a medicine and then shining a special laser light on it.
-It may be used to treat skin cancers when surgery or radiation can't be used.
+PDT is a process.
+First a medicine is applied to the skin.
+Then the doctor shines a special light on it.
+PDT may be used to treat skin cancers when surgery or radiation can't be used.

 Medicines used in PDT for skin cancer include 5-aminolevulinic acid (ALA), methyl aminolevulinate (MAL), and porfirmer sodium.

-PDT is used to treat actinic keratoses on the face and scalp, squamous cell carcinoma in situ (Bowen's disease), and superficial basal cell carcinomas.
-Studies show that cure rates for skin cancers treated with PDT may be slightly lower than surgery or radiation.
-But PDT does not leave a scar like surgery does.
-1
+PDT is used to treat actinic keratoses on the face and scalp.
+It's also used to treat squamous cell carcinoma in situ (Bowen's disease) and superficial basal cell carcinomas.
+Studies show that cure rates for skin cancers treated with PDT may be slightly lower than with surgery or radiation.
+But PDT does not leave a scar like surgery does.footnote 1